THREE IN THE MAGIC CARPET RIDE TRILOGY

 Here is my

 point.
-My father's affair turned me into an emotional cripple.
-Still bitter
+The consequences of my father's affair turned me into an emotional cripple.

-about the cheating incident that had ruined my childhood, I swore
+about the cheating incident that ruined my childhood.

 to Pat I would